 Alongside these children’s productions we continued to make new shows for adults.
 In 2015 the Nuffield Theatre teamed us up with Professor Paul White in the Sound and Vibration Department of South Hampton University to create Wail, a scientific cabaret about the songs of the Humpback Whale.
 In 2016 we created Extravaganza Macabre for Battersea Arts Centre’s brand new courtyard theatre.
 The show drew on Victorian Melodrama, hurtling through a wild evening of plot twists, piano flourishes and audience mischief.

 In 2020 we rode our lockdown luck to make Hibernation a show all about hibernating animals inspired by all the hibernating humans were up to at the time.
-Last year saw us land our biggest show to date Wolf Witch Giant Fairy which we made in collaboration with the Royal Opera House.
-This year we continue to experiment and are currently developing a community project called Feast of the Gods which brings people together through the mediums of music and food.
+2021 saw us land our biggest show to date Wolf Witch Giant Fairy which we made in collaboration with the Royal Opera House, we were thrilled and hugely honoured to win that years Olivier award for Best Family Show and we revived it again for Christmas 2023.